pydanny/pydanny-v2/_posts/posts2012/django-update-view-no-slug.md

 - howto
 - class-based-views
 time_to_read: 2
-title: Django Update View without slug in the url
+title: Django Update View Without Slug in the URL
 ---

 Today I wanted to use the Django Class Based View (CBV) UpdateView but